 - In the Parameter field, enter the parameter that you noted from the details of the Web Firewall Logs.

-- Select the appropriate Parameter Class – typically ‘No Validation’ is selected if it isn’t a specific class.
+- Select the appropriate Parameter Class – typically ‘No Validation’ is selected if it is not a specific class.

 - Click Add.